-Pricing for the 2012 Nissan 370Z Coupe starts just over $32,000 for the base coupe and moves up to about $37,000 for the Touring trim.
-The Nismo edition is priced just shy of $41,500, while the Roadster runs between $40,500 and $46,000.
-A 6-speed manual transmission is standard with a 7-speed automatic available for an additional $1,300 (N/A on Nismo).
-The Navigation System adds an extra $2,150 to the bottom line while the Sport Package increases the price by around $3,000.
-To compare the actual transaction prices for the Nissan 370Z, be sure to check the Kelley Blue Book Fair Purchase Price.
-Like the 350Z before it, the 2012 Nissan 370Z Coupe is expected to hold its value well over time, far better than the Mazda RX-8, Ford Mustang V6 and Chevrolet Camaro LT, as well as the BMW Z4, Audi TT and Hyundai Genesis Coupe.
+For the 2014 370Z, Nissan has dropped the pricing of the base Coupe by $3,130 and that of the Touring Coupe by $2,550.
+This means a Manufacturer’s Suggested Retail Price (MSRP) of just under $30,000 for the base coupe and slightly over $35,000 for the Touring model.
+The Roadster remains at under $42,000 for the base version and near $44,000 for the Touring trim.
+The Sport Package adds about $3,000, navigation is $2,150 and the automatic transmission is $1,300.
+The Nismo (manual transmission only) is around $43,000.
+To compare actual transaction prices for the Nissan 370Z in your area, check the Kelley Blue Book Fair Purchase Price.
+Like the 350Z before it, the 2014 Nissan 370Z Coupe is expected to hold its residual value well, far better than the Ford Mustang V6 and Chevrolet Camaro LT, and about as well as the BMW Z4, Audi TT and Hyundai Genesis Coupe.

-The 2012 Nissan 370Z Coupe comes in two trims, base and Touring, and one special edition trim: Nismo.
-Even in base form, the 2012 Nissan 370Z Coupe is well equipped with automatic climate control, steering-wheel audio and cruise controls, keyless entry and start, xenon headlights and a 4-speaker audio system with auxiliary input.
-Moving up to the Touring trim adds niceties like power-adjustable heated seats, Bluetooth, leather and suede interior, aluminum pedals and a Bose audio system with eight speakers including two subwoofers.
-Adding to the safety of both trims are standard stability control, traction control, active head restraints, tire-pressure-monitoring system and six airbags.
+The 2014 Nissan 370Z Coupe and Roadster each come in two trims, base and Touring (plus the special-edition Nismo, as a coupe only).
+Even in base form, the 370Z is well equipped with automatic climate control, steering-wheel audio and cruise controls, keyless entry and start, xenon headlights and a 4-speaker audio system with auxiliary input.
+Moving up to the Touring trim adds power-adjustable heated seats, Bluetooth, leather and suede inside, aluminum pedals and a Bose audio system with eight speakers including two subwoofers.
+Standard safety features include stability control, traction control, active head restraints, tire-pressure-monitoring system and six airbags.

-Heel-toe downshifting, which requires using the right foot to both brake and blip the throttle, is one of the most difficult skills for any driver to learn.
-The 2012 Nissan 370Z's SynchroRev Match system blips the throttle, automatically providing butter-smooth downshifts every time.
-Driving purists who would rather match revs the old-fashioned way are given the option to shut the system off.
+Heel-and-toe downshifting, which requires using the right foot to both brake and blip the throttle to match revs, is a tricky skill to master.
+The 2014 Nissan 370Z’s SynchroRev Match system blips the throttle for you, automatically providing butter-smooth downshifts.
+(Purists can turn the feature off.)

 Under the Hood